 The added benefit to winding the warp vertically is that you can just step sideways a couple times as you go across the board, and as a result, your arm and shoulder no longer get tired.
 When you spend a couple hours winding a warp, the benefit of keeping your shoulder happy can make the warping process so much more pleasant.

-Warping Vertically changed our life and made the trips to the warping board much more enjoyable.
+Warping Vertically changed my life and made the trips to the warping board much more enjoyable.
+Happy Warping!

 On the leash stick holders….
 What do I use the two little blue clips for?
 I know there must be a slick idea here.